HyuDev7/todoApp/README.md

 # About version
 There are 2 versions of todoApp, stand-alone version, and completed version.\ In main branch, I put a stand-alone version.
-You can run application locally.\
-It's suitable for checking how application works.
+You can run application locally.\ It's suitable for checking how application works.
 In another version, it requires you to run server, and connect to MongoDb Atlas.
-More information, please jump to another branch, ver_Server
+More information, please jump to another branch, ver_server

 # `how to use it`